Contact Coach Koenning

-Michael Koenning is in his ninth year on the Marquette coaching staff and in his fifth as the associate head coach of the track and field program.
+Michael Koenning is in his 10th year on the Marquette coaching staff and in his sixth as the associate head coach of the track and field program in 2013-14.
 He guides the throwers.

 Koenning helped seniors Jeff Kluge and Rachel Thiel to the 2010 West Preliminary Round of the NCAA Championships, where they participated in the hammer throw and shot put, respectively.
 It was Thiel's second trip to an NCAA regional and the first time that two throwers had competed at a regional in Koenning's tenure.

 Senior Jessica Ehlen moved into second place in school history in both the weight and hammer throws in 2009.
 Koenning's guidance of Ehlen helped the Burlington, Wis., native reach the NCAA Mideast Regional where she finished just five centimeters short of qualifying for the finals in the hammer throw.
 Ehlen finished second in her flight.

 Koenning also helped Lauren Benjamin set the MU freshman record in the javelin in 2009 and qualify for the U.S. Junior Nationals.
 Overall, all four of MU's javelin throwers on the women's side recorded personal bests and moved into the top four on the school's top-10 list.

 Captains Jeff Kluge and Rachel Thiel also continued their ascent to the top of the MU record books.
 Kluge moved into the fourth spot in the hammer throw, while Thiel continued to lead the Golden Eagles in the shot put.